Cajuína

 Cajuína ([kaˌʒuˈinɐ]) is a non-alcoholic, non-carbonated beverage made of blended cashew apples.
-It is traditional in the northeast region of Brazil, especially in the states of Ceará and Piauí.
+It is traditional in the northeast region of Brazil, especially in the state of Piauí.

 It was invented by writer and pharmacist Rodolfo Teófilo in the 1890s, who sought to find a healthier alternative to alcoholic beverages.
 Cajuína is produced by Appert's method—that is, heating clarified cashew juice in a sealed container.
 The caramelization of its sugars gives cajuína its flavor and distinctive golden color.
 The process also sterilizes the beverage, allowing it to be stored for long periods.

-Somewhat confusingly, a cashew-flavored carbonated soda is also popularly known as cajuína in Ceará and Piauí.
+Somewhat confusingly, a cashew-flavored carbonated soda is also popularly known as cajuína in Ceará.